CamDavidsonPilon/lifetimes/README.md

 Requirements are only Numpy, Scipy, Pandas (and optionally-but-seriously matplotlib).

 ## Quickstart

+For the following examples, we'll use a dataset from an ecommerce provider to analyze their customers' repeat purchases.
 The examples below are using the `cdnow_customers.csv` located in the `datasets/` directory.

     from lifetimes.datasets import load_cdnow
     data = load_cdnow(index_col=[0])